NYSE:

 INDICATED

-In 2017 McEwen Mining announced the results of an updated Preliminary Economic Assessment (PEA) for Los Azules.
-The report is dated October 16, 2017, with effective date September 1, 2017 (PDF 29MB).
+In June 2023 McEwen Mining announced the results of an updated Preliminary Economic Assessment (PEA) for Los Azules.
+The report is dated May 31, 2023, with effective date May 9, 2023 (PDF 25MB).

-Using the price assumptions of $3.00 per pound of copper, $1,300 per ounce of gold, and $17 per ounce of silver, the Los Azules project generates a $2.2 billion After-Tax Net Present Value (NPV) (discounted at 8%) and 20.1% After-Tax Internal Rate of Return (IRR), demonstrating to be a robust, high margin, rapid payback, and long‑life open pit mine operation.
+Using the price assumptions of $3.75 per pound of copper, the Los Azules project generates a $2.7 billion (B) After-Tax Net Present Value (NPV) (discounted at 8%) and 21.2% After-Tax Internal Rate of Return (IRR), demonstrating to be a robust, high margin, rapid payback, and long life open pit mine operation.

 Estimate of Mineral Resources for Los Azules